suyashhaspowers/FlowBot/README.md

 # FlowBot
-Slack Bot which prevents you from breaking your co-worker's "flow" state by scheduling your messages to be sent at a later time.
+Being in a state of flow is generally described as keeping your full focus and attention on completing one task.
+Distractions such as social media and notifications can cause people to break their state of flow as it causes them to divert their attention away from the task at hand.
+Slack Bot is a chat bot service which prevents you from breaking your co-worker's "flow" state by scheduling the message that you wanted to send to them for a later time.

 ## Installation